Felix KLINGELHOEFER, PhD

 I was born in Germany of American, German and French parents.
 We soon moved to France, and then to Cambridge in the U.K. from the age of 3 to 5.
 After that I spent the rest of my childhood in the western most tip of France, in Brittany.
 There, I attended the Lycée Amiral Ronarc'h, were I obtained a scientific baccalauréat with honors ("mention très bien").
 This international upbringing allowed me to learn three languages (French, English and German) that I still speak fluently to this day.

 My studies then led me to the lycée François René de Chateaubriand in Rennes for the next two years of my life.
 There, I had a focus on math, physics and computer science (MPSI->MP*).
-At the end of these preparatory classes, I passed the entrance exam for the Ecole Normale Supérieure de Lyon, where I finished my Bachelor's degree, and am currently pursuing a Master's in fundamental computer science.
+At the end of these preparatory classes, I passed the entrance exam for the Ecole Normale Supérieure de Lyon, where I finished my Bachelor's degree, and a Master's in fundamental computer science.
+I then did a thesis at the University Grenoble-Alpes, under the supervision of Alantha Newman.

-During my studies, and my internships, I developed a particular interest towards the field of machine learning.
+During my studies, and my internships, I developed a particular interest towards the fields of machine learning and algorithmics.
 I had the opportunity to discover many of its aspects: Deep learning, Transfer learning, Metric learning and even some Quantum machine learning, which were all fascinating.
 In my personal life I have a strong attachment to traveling, which comes in part from my multi-national origins.
 I love discovering new cultures and landscapes, and believe it also makes me a more tolerant and open-minded person.
+I also grew a deep attachment to the mountains, and all the great outdoor activities they allow: skiing, ski-touring, hiking and biking.

 I did a six week internship at the Institut Mines-Télécom Atlantique were I developed Autoencoder networks to transform one modality (type) of MRI images into another.